nccgroup/listips/README.md

 # listips
 A script that uses nmap to expand IP ranges into a list of IPs

-Usage: listips [-h] [-f filename] [IP range]
+Usage: listips [-h] [-e IP range] [-ef filename] [IP range | -f filename]

+-e/--excl:  Specify an IP range to exclude

+-ef/--exfl: Specify a file containing IP ranges to exclude

 -f/--file:  Specify a file containing IP ranges to convert

 -h/--help:  Show this help info